-As a result, signal changes don’t occur immediately after assignment but are instead scheduled to occur at a future time.
+As a result, signal changes don’t occur immediately after assignment but are instead scheduled to occur at some point in the future.

 Normally, the signals update their value at the end of a simulation cycle.
 This refers to the time it takes the simulator to execute all of the code for a given time step.

 To better demonstrate the way scheduled assignment works, let’s again consider the simple dual flip flop circuit.

 When a rising edge if detected, the simulator firstly executes the statement to update DFF1.
 Once this line has been executed, an update to the output of DFF1 is scheduled to happen.